Whatsapp Me

 Ancient Egyptians traded with various civilizations and regions within their surroundings, including the Levant (modern-day Syria, Lebanon, and Palestine), Mesopotamia, Nubia, the Aegean, and the Land of Punt (present-day Eritrea and Somalia).
 Goods exchanged included gold, papyrus, linen, aromatic resins, grain, Timber, cedar, olive oil, wine, Lapis lazuli, textiles, metalwork, wild animals, pottery, and luxury items like jewelry, ebony, ivory, and spices.

 In order to craft a model Egyptian trade boat, follow the next instructions, which start with gathering materials, which are Cardboard, glue, paint, dowels, string, fabric scraps, then cut out the hull, use cardboard to create a rectangular base and triangular sails.
+Afterward, assemble the boat by gluing the hull pieces together and attaching the sails with dowels and string.
+Then, finish it by painting the boat, decorating it with fabric flags, and adding oars and a rudder.

 The ancient Egyptian cargo ships traded first within Egypt across the Nile River in Memphis, Thebes, and Elephantine.
 Then, everyone ventured into the Mediterranean Sea across the ports of Byblos (Lebanon), Crete, Cyprus, and even as far as the Aegean.
 The ancient Egyptian cargo ships went across the Red Sea in the ports of Myos Hormos and Qawasr al-Amarnaand.
 The cargo ships also went to the land of Levant (Syria, Lebanon, and Palestine).